Marcus' Portal at the Aboretum.

 Thanks for your support!

-Morrinsville Gallery is excited to celebrate our 15th anniversary with you!
+Morrinsville Gallery were so excited to celebrate our 15th anniversary with you!

-Join us for the Olé, Olé Spanish Fiesta!
+Thank you for joining us at our Olé, Olé Spanish Fiesta!

 - Lively music from the amazing Spanish duo, Casa Puchero

-- Exciting dances performed by Las Flamencas with the fabulous Pepa Torre!
+- Dances performed by Las Flamencas with the fabulous Pepa Torre!

-The entertainment for the event is generously sponsored by Allen Needham & Co. and House of Travel Morrinsville.
+The entertainment for the event is generously sponsored by House of Travel Morrinsville.
+Allen Needham & Co. and supported by Kevin Deane of Harcourts with his auctioneering expertise.
 Thank you for your support!

 Another wonderful event proudly presented by The Morrinsville Gallery Fundraising Committee!